sherlockholmestech/Pivot-Chords/README.md

 # Pivot-Chords
 This is an version of the Pivot Chords plugin by billhails for MuseScore 3.
 # Installation
-Please refer to MuseScore Handbook for instructions.
+Download .zip file.
+Unzip to Plugins folder in Documents.
+Boot MuseScore 3.
+Go to Plugins Manager and enable plugin.
 # Usage
 Select the initial key and the key that you want to modulate to.
 Press "Tell".
 The blank space will have the chords that you can use.